Financial-Times/origami-bundle-size-cli/README.md

 npm run lint
 ```

-The tests and linter are run when commits are pushed, you can view [results on CircleCI][ci].
+The tests and linter are run when commits are pushed, you can view [results on CI][ci].
 They must pass before we merge a pull request.

 ## Publish